Breeding Stock Hosts

-An orientation session for people interested in hosting a Leader Dog mom will be held at the Leader Dogs for the Blind Canine Development Center on Saturday, February 25 from 10 a.m. to noon (this session is now full), or Saturday, March 18 from 1 p.m. to 2:30 p.m.
+An orientation session for people interested in hosting a Leader Dog mom will be held at the Leader Dogs for the Blind Canine Development Center on May 6 at 10 a.m. and June 17 at 1 p.m. in the Polk Banquet Center.

 Please email Stacey Booms at email@example.com to register.

 1039 S. Rochester Rd., Rochester Hills, MI, 48307 (building with the green roof)

 Leader Dog provides veterinary care, as well as heartworm and flea preventative treatments.
 The host family is responsible for all costs related to routine care, feeding and transporting the dog to our campus in Rochester Hills, Michigan.
 Families hosting a female dog are also responsible for the care and whelping of puppies for the first six weeks of life.

 Obedience Training and Other Support